h2oai/h2o-llmstudio/documentation/docs/faqs.md

 ### Are there any recommendations for which backbone to use?
 Are some backbones better for certain types of tasks?

 The majority of the LLM backbones are trained on a very similar corpus of data.
 The main difference is the size of the model and the number of parameters.
 Usually, the larger the model, the better they are.
 The larger models also take longer to train.
-We recommend starting with the smallest model and then increasing the size if the performance is not satisfactory.
+It is recommended to start with the smallest model and then increase the size if the performance is not satisfactory.
 If you are looking to train for tasks that are not directly question answering in English, it is also a good idea to look for specialized LLM backbones.

 ---